lupyuen/lupyuen.github.io/src/lvgl4.md

 Someday we might create a Zig Wrapper for the rest of the code.

+_So many hard-coded coordinates in our code..._

+That's the beauty of testing our LVGL App in a Web Browser!

+With WebAssembly, we can tweak the values and test our LVGL App (nearly) instantly.
+And after testing, we refactor the numbers to make them generic across Screen Sizes.

 TODO

 When we test our Zig LVGL App in WebAssembly, we see this...